-The FDTD method in a more basic implementation involves representing an acoustic system such as a room, as a set of matrices that represent points of pressure and points of velocity within the system.
+The FDTD method in a more basic implementation involves representing an acoustic system, such as a room, as a set of matrices that represent points of pressure and points of velocity within the system.
 The conceptual distance between the points in the system is defined by the stability of the equations being solved, and the highest frequency of interest.
 The number of points is also dictated by the size of the system.